gbrachet/cart-manager/README.md

-# transaction-manager
+# cart-manager

 ## Description

-Purpose of this project is to create the backend application which manage transaction.
+Purpose of this project is to create the backend application which manage cart.

 ![Schema](img/schema.png)